chaunceygardiner/weewx-loopdata/README.md

 today's high, low, sum, average and weighted averages for each observation in the packet.

+Use LoopData, and some JavaScript to make your report pages update on every loop cycle.

-Another WeeWx report is specified in the LoopData configuration (e.g., `SeasonsReport`).
+A WeeWX report is specified in the LoopData configuration (e.g., `SeasonsReport`).
 With this information, LoopData automatically converts all values to the units called for in the report and also formats all readings according to the report specified.
-Thus, it is simple to replace the reports observations in javascript as they will already be in the correct units and in the correct format.
+Thus, it is simple to replace the reports observations in JavaScript as they will already be in the correct units and in the correct format.
 Formatted values are requested by prefixing the name with 'FMT_'.
 For example:
   * windSpeed:        14.1